 - 1. On the Users page, go to the Local tab. - 2.
-Find the user you want to delete, and click in the Actions column.
+Find the user you want to delete, and click

 Note: You can never delete the administrator account you are currently signed in with.

 If you only have one local administrator user account and you want to delete it, then sign in as an LDAP administrator to delete the local account.